Columns > Published on November 29th, 2018

 About two years ago I decided to change the way I wrote my fiction.
 I think the first evolution, or significant change in my work started when I took a hard look at the neo-noir I was writing and decided to be less derivative.
 Out of that, grew two novels—Disintegration and Breaker.
 But for my short fiction, there was a new voice coming.
 Partly it was due to my getting an MFA and studying literary fiction.
 And partly it was an overdose on horror, graphic films, violence in fiction, and the state of the world.
 I remember when my twins were born.
 It didn’t take long for me to stop watching Law and Order: Special Victims Unit.
 I now had children, and what was on the screen transferred to them.
 I didn’t like sitting in that space.

-So, two years ago.
+So, five years ago.
 What happened?

 I found that my stories weren’t as satisfying.
 And it has to start with you, the author, right?
 We have to move ourselves, scare ourselves, really make it resonate, but not be one note.